-Q&M poured hours and hours of work into brokerage listings, yacht forums, classified ads, (you name it, we did the research) and climbed aboard boats from Seattle to San Diego in search of the right boat.
+Q&M spent hours and hours on brokerage listings, yacht forums, classified ads, (you name it, we did the research) and climbed aboard boats from Seattle to San Diego in search of the right boat.
 Well, that just wasn't enough.
 We had to look farther.
 East Coast of the USA?
 Yep, considered that too.
 Finally, we found the boat in Colon, Panama!
 At first, it was a desperate joke between Q&M but eventually we built up enough courage to email the owners.
 A month after that faithful request for more information, we had secured a down payment and booked flights to Panama.
 February 21st, 2018, a year after we seriously got to business with Q&M Travels, we stepped aboard the boat for the first time.
-After a transit through the Panama Canal on March 18th, we embarked on a life changing sailboat delivery to San Francisco.
+After a transit through the Panama Canal on March 18th, 2018 we embarked on a life changing sailboat delivery to San Francisco.

 1990 to Present Day, a Quick Review.